SalesforceCommerceCloud/raml-toolkit/.github/CONTRIBUTING.md

 ##### Testing Examples<!-- omit in toc -->

-Please of course refer to the sdk-ready [tests](../test/sdk-ready.js) if you want to get a more complete idea of how tests are written.
+Refer to the mercury-profile [tests](../test/mercury-profile/mercury-profile.js) if you want to get a more complete idea of how tests are written.
 Here are some helpful examples:

 ```javascript